Crank That (Soulja Boy): Dance and music video

 Inspired by recent dance crazes that had popularized some rappers from Atlanta, Soulja Boy (DeAndre Way) and his friends invented the dance moves that gave rise to "Crank That": As summarized by The Wall Street Journal, "dancers bounce back on their heels, ripple their hands, crank their wrists like motorcyclists, then lunge into a Superman pose".

 The music video (directed by Dale Resteghini) begins in the "ColliPark Residence" with Sincostan Ak Flame and J Fresh imitating the Soulja Boy dance.
 Mr. Collipark takes a keen interest in the children's movements, leading him to contact Soulja Boy in an attempt to sign him up to "Collipark Records".
 His instinct is confirmed when he notices a number of people performing the dance, en route to meeting with Soulja Boy.

 This video premiered on BET's 106 & Park on August 9, 2007.
 It features Bow Wow, Omarion, Unk, Baby D, Jibbs, Rich Boy and others doing the signature "Soulja Boy Dance".
+The video also ranked at number 1 on BET's Notarized: Top 100 Videos of 2007 countdown.